The Middle Fork flows nearby the campground, with trails in the campground leading to the banks of the river.

 Directions

-From Oakridge, travel east on Highway 58 for 1.7 miles past the traffic light at Crestview Street.
+From Oakridge, Oregon: From the junction of Crestview Street and Highway 58 (the only traffic light in Oakridge), proceed east on Highway 58 for 1.7 miles.
 Turn right onto Hills Creek Road/Kitson Springs Road.
-After 0.5 miles, turn right onto Forest Road 21.
+Travel 0.5 miles and turn right onto Forest Road 21.
 Follow Forest Road 21 for 24.6 miles; the campground entrance will be on your right.

 Amenities